adamcharnock/lightbus/docs/implementation/amqp.rst

     :align: right
     :width: 100
     :alt: Rabbitmq logo

+**Update October 2017:* I'm backing away from the idea of using AMQP.
+I believe the requirements outlined below can be handled by consumer groups brokers such as `Kafka`_ & `Redis with streams`_.

 For the reasons detailed previously I am proposing Lightbus be tightly coupled to the underlying broker (i.e. because